Contact Us for a Free Consultation (833) 594-2133

 Practice Pointers

 Welcome to this Los Angeles criminal defense practice pointers section.
-Really what this is meant to do is answer specific questions that you might have in criminal defense.
-In other words, a lot of us will have cases where we need help but we come upon an issue that we can't figure out.
-We either have an attorney already or you're thinking about hiring an attorney or you just need to know the answer to these questions.
+Really, what this is meant to do is answer specific questions that you might have in criminal defense.
+In other words, many of us will encounter situations where we need help, but we come across an issue that we can't figure out.
+We either have an attorney already, or you're considering hiring an attorney, or you just need to know the answers to these questions.

-Basically, I've been queried with these questions and I try to answer them the best that I can.
-Obviously, if you want to get more details related to these questions, you're going to need to have a face-to-face consultation with me.
-I feel confident I can answer any question you might have related to Los Angeles criminal defense and give you a thorough, detailed answer.
+I've been asked these questions, and I try to answer them as accurately as possible.
+Obviously, if you want more details related to these questions, you'll need to have a face-to-face consultation with me.
+I am confident that I can answer any questions you may have related to Los Angeles criminal defense and provide you with a thorough and detailed response.

 Experience in the Los Angeles Criminal Defense Field

-Whatever I don't know from my twenty-five years of experience — having handled thousands of cases, done 250 jury trials — I think I can probably figure out by way of doing some investigation and research — I have a whole team of attorneys that I deal with.
-I know pretty much all of the attorneys in Los Angeles county that do criminal defense.
+Whatever I don't know from my twenty-five years of experience — having handled thousands of cases and done 250 jury trials — I think I can probably figure out by way of doing some investigation and research — I have a whole team of attorneys that I deal with.
+I am familiar with nearly all the attorneys in Los Angeles County who specialize in criminal defense.

 I'm very familiar with the judges.
-In fact, a lot of the judges that I deal with every day used to be attorneys.
+In fact, many of the judges I deal with every day used to be attorneys.
 Most of them were prosecutors.
-I'd say in Los Angeles county, probably 90% of the judges are former prosecutors.
+I'd say in Los Angeles County, probably 90% of the judges are former prosecutors.
 So, I've seen them out there.
 I've dealt with them.
-I've negotiated cases with them and I have a good solid understanding of who they are, what their tendencies and what it's going to take to get the best possible resolution in your particular matter.
+I've negotiated cases with them and I have a good, solid understanding of who they are, what their tendencies and what it's going to take to get the best possible resolution in your particular matter.

-With these practice pointers, I'm really just trying to give you a foundation for dealing with whatever issue is presented in the practice pointer.
+With these practice pointers, I'm primarily trying to provide you with a foundation for addressing whatever issue is presented in each practice pointer.
 In other words, I'm trying to give you a feel for it.
-Sometimes it answers your question; sometimes it doesn't completely answer your question.
-Sometimes it causes more questions to be generated.
+Sometimes, it answers your question; sometimes, it doesn't provide a complete answer.
+Sometimes, it generates more questions.

-That's why it's really important, whenever you've got an issue in criminal defense, sit down with your attorney or sit down with an attorney like me who you're thinking about hiring, and really hit them with some good pointed questions and obviously, I'm going to answer the questions.
+That's why it's really important, whenever you have an issue in criminal defense, to sit down with your attorney or an attorney like me whom you're thinking about hiring and really hit them with some good, pointed questions.
+Obviously, I will answer the questions.

-We might not have all of the answer right now when it comes to these practice pointers, because sometimes we need more information.
-I have to see the prosecutor's case.
-I have to see what the police have done to investigate it.
+We may not have all the answers right now when it comes to these practice pointers, as sometimes we need more information.
+I need to review the prosecutor's case and the police investigation.

 Forming a Defense Plan for Your Los Angeles Criminal Case

-I need to do our own investigation sometimes, and obviously, I need to talk to you.
-Once all of these ingredients come together, then we can really start to think about and formulate a plan that makes sense for you, your life, your career, your family and your case.
+I need to conduct our investigation at times, and, obviously, I need to talk to you.
+Once all of these ingredients come together, we can then start to think about and formulate a plan that makes sense for you, your life, your career, your family, and your case.

-Then we can start talking about whether we need to fight this case all the way to a jury trial or is this a type of criminal case that needs to be negotiated.
+Then we can start discussing whether we need to fight this case all the way to a jury trial or if it's a type of criminal case that requires negotiation.
 Believe it or not, probably 90% to 95% of criminal cases in Los Angeles that are filed are negotiated by way of a plea bargain.

-So, if you know that number already, then you have a good idea that that's definitely something you want to think about and talk to your attorney about.
-Of course, there are those 5% to 10% of cases that are not going to be negotiated and they are going to be tried.
+So, if you already know that number, then you have a good idea that it's definitely something you want to consider and discuss with your attorney.
+Of course, there are those 5% to 10% of cases that will not be negotiated and will be tried.

-So, you want to make sure you have an attorney that can both negotiate cases in criminal defense and that can try a case under the right circumstances.
+So, you want to ensure that you have an attorney who can both negotiate cases in criminal defense and try a case under the right circumstances.
 That's the type of attorney that I am.
 That's the type of attorney that I've built myself to be through hard work, experience and really loving what I do when it comes to criminal defense.

-So, pick up the phone, make the call.
-Make some of these practice pointers give you a feel for what you want, but you really need to talk to the person that wrote the practice pointer.
+So, pick up the phone and make the call.
+Making some of these practice pointers gives you a feel for what you want, but you really need to talk to the person who wrote the practice pointer.
 Let's sit down and get into the meat and bones of your case.
-Let's start making some of the moves that are going to protect you, your rights, your freedom and your life.
+Let's start making some of the moves that will protect you, your rights, your freedom, and your life.

 General Information for Los Angeles Criminal Defense: